MrGrappleMan/Fynelium-LX/core/NT/README.md

-# Windows, 11 is recommended
+# Windows 11.
+If incompatible, try to install it via a custom ISO like Tiny11

 ### 1. Better performance
 1. Avoid virtual memory and enable RAM content compression
-2. No useless animations
+2. Subtler animations
 3. Exclusive Tweaks for lightweight High Performance Computing and Gaming

 ### 2. Productive yet peaceful environment
-1. No animations that slow down your user experience
-2. File Explorer Tweaks
+2. File Explorer tweaks for better file handling
 3. Make UI responsive with priority over background processes
 4. Preincluded Window Manager rice, via [Komorebi 🍉](https://lgug2z.github.io/komorebi/)
-5. Restart-based updates do not take place during active hours
+5. Updates interfere less with your experience
-6. Abstraction of unnecessary information and suggestions
+6. Abstraction of unnecessary information
+7. Advoid suggestions
-7. Smooth scrolling for no sudden movements
+8. Smooth scrolling for no sudden movements
-8. UI Text anti-aliasing
+9. UI Text anti-aliasing

 ### 3. Automatic Management of all sorts
 1. Updates handled automatically giving you the latest ones
 2. Drivers are handled as per modern algorithms
 3. Windows' engine handles UEFI setup utility settings for itself for optimal performance
 4. Drive trimming or defragmentation
+5. Advanced Telemetry for

 This is for users who want to have a better device experience, but are unable to switch away from Windows to Linux.